pivotal/docs-tap/application-accelerator/install-app-acc.hbs.md

     Verify that `STATUS` is `Reconcile succeeded`.

-5. To see the IP address for the Application Accelerator API when the `server.service_type` is set to `LoadBalancer`, run the following command:
+6. To see the IP address for the Application Accelerator API when the `server.service_type` is set to `LoadBalancer`, run:

     ```console
     kubectl get service -n accelerator-system